Autrey Mill Nature Preserve & Heritage Center: Heritage Village

 Many of these buildings were moved to the site from different locations in Johns Creek and surrounding environs.
 The Visitor Center is an original building to the site, dating back to 1860 as a tenant farm house.
 The Debray family added rooms to the existing structure, and today it serves as the staff offices and display area for animal exhibits.
 In addition to renovations to the Visitor Center, the Debrays added a carriage house, which is now the Farm Museum.
-They renovated a 1940s barn on the property, which now serves as the center's teaching center, as well as a small chapel which no longer exists.
+They renovated a 1940s barn on the property, which now serves as the center's teaching center, as well as a small stone chapel which was destroyed by a falling tree in the early 2000s and no longer exists.
 In concert with the association's conservation goals, several local buildings of distinction were moved to the site when they were compromised by demolition.
 The first of these buildings was the Summerour House, which was built in the 1880s on the property now owned by Northeast-Spruill Oaks library.
 It is a Victorian-style Farmhouse with five rooms, constructed by the Summerour family, one of the large landowners in the area.
 H.H Summerour introduced a popular strain of cotton called "Half and Half" with bolls that were half seed and half lint.
 Eventually the house and property was sold to the Spruill family in 1918 and moved to Autrey Mill in 1992.
 Along with the Summerour house, came a small two room tenant house that belonged to the farm.
 The Old Warsaw Church started out as campground in 1822, supposedly used by the Moravians, and purportedly gave Warsaw its name.
 A church was built on its campgrounds in the 1860s on Medlock Bridge Road near the intersection of State Bridge.
 In 2004, it was moved to Autrey Mill and restored in 2008.

 The heritage village also includes the Green General Store, which was located at the corner of Buice Road and Old Alabama.
 Owned by the Green Family, it was built in the 1920s and closed in the 1940s.
 The store, along with its small Delco Remy generator building which supplied power to it, was moved in 2004.